MateenCode/Calculator-JavaScript/README.md

 # [Calculator](http://calculatorjsx.surge.sh/)

-A weather app that gives you current forest for any city ☁️🛰️ using the weather map api
+A calulator app that was created using vanilla javascript !

 # ScreenShot